thatprogrammer1/61120-fa22/README.md

 Uncomment line 2 of `build.sh`, and you're all set.
 To run directly, just run `make` inside the `interpreter` directory.

-Tests are not currently supported when using make.
+Unit tests are not currently supported when using make.

 #### IDEs (CLion, Visual Studio Code, etc.)

 These will usually work with CMake right out of the box.
 Ask on Piazza if you have trouble connecting your IDE to the build system.

 ### Run

 Whether your parser is inside `interpreter/` or `cmake-build-*/interpreter`, invoke it as such: